 Day 5: EL CALETÓN – INTERNATIONAL BORDER – TERMAS DEL PLOMO (Chile)

-Departure towards the Argentinean – Chilean Border, another big challenge for our expedition.
-We will ride up to the Piuquenes step at 4030 m, the boundary between Argentina and Chile.
+Departure towards the Argentinean – Chilean Border,this day presents another exciting challenge for our expedition.
+We will ride up to the Piuquenes step, at 4030 m, the boundary between Argentina and Chile.

 Accommodation in a beautiful complex of cabins and farewell dinner at local restaurant.